erikd/distributed-process-play/Readme.md

 * The nodes need to sort the messages based on send time rather than the receive time.
 That means the message protocol needs to send both a time stamp and the random value in each message.
-It also means that in this exercise we have to assume that the system time on each node has already been synchronised to some global reference.
+It also means that in this exercise I have to assume that the system time on each node has already been synchronised to some global reference.
 In the absence of this assumption, the correct approach might be to do time synchronisation when the nodes first connect.
 One of the